-The Group recognizes an unconditional government grant as other income when the grant becomes receivable.
+The Group recognizes an unconditional government grant in profit or loss as non-operating income when the grant becomes receivable.
 Grants that compensate the Group for expenses or losses incurred are recognized in profit or loss on a systematic basis in the periods in which the expenses or losses are recognized.